apache/db-jdo/HowToReleaseJDO.md

     Update version number

-7. Check the scm settings in the pom.xml files in the new branch and make sure they refer to the new branch (instead of the master branch).
+7. Check the scm settings in the pom.xml files in the new branch and make sure they refer to the new branch (instead of the main branch).

 8. Follow the instructions at [Publishing Maven Artifacts](http://www.apache.org/dev/publishing-maven-artifacts.html)